Pet insurance: Protecting your pet and avoiding unnecessary bills

 3 min read

-Over lockdown, an astonishing 3.2 million households purchased or adopted a pet – and a huge and evolving industry has grown up around them, from daycare to specialist food providers.
-According to the latest research that brings us up to 34 million pets in the UK, including 12 million dogs, 12 million cats, 1 million rabbits and 600,000 hamsters.
+Over lockdown, an astonishing 3.2 million households purchased or adopted a pet – and a huge and evolving industry has grown, from doggy daycare to specialist food providers.

 Pet insurance choices

-The best policy you can buy is a ‘lifetime’ policy, which covers your pet for treatment for life, though only for a set amount each year.
+• The best policy you can buy is a ‘lifetime’ policy, which covers your pet for treatment for life, though only for a set amount each year.
 These are the priciest policies but make the most sense for pet lovers.
-You can also buy ‘maximum benefit’ policies that will pay up to a set ‘cap’ for each illness.
-Finally, there are ‘time limited’ policies which only cover your pet for a set period (your standard 12 month policy) and ‘accident only’ policies.

 If you’re on a budget, an accident only policy is worth considering.
 As the name suggests, the policies will only cover you for genuine accidents, not illnesses.
 But if money is tight, they can really help out if your pet is injured.